 Pulque is a fermented alcoholic beverage made in Mexico since the pre-Columbian era.
 It looks like a cloudy white lemonade in the glass but it has a sour buttermilk flavour.
 It is made from fermented aguamiel or honey water which comes from the sap of specific agave plants.

-Pulque is not aged or distilled and usually sold fresh with spices like chilled or herbs to taste and sometime fruit to give it a sweeter taste.
+Pulque is not aged or distilled and is usually sold fresh with spices like chilled or herbs to taste and sometimes fruit to give it a sweeter taste.

 My drink of choice anywhere Kahlua is a Mexican coffee-flavoured liqueur made with arabica coffee beans grown in Veracruz.
 Kahlúa can be served straight over ice or used in cocktails like a White Russian, a Black Russian and of course a B-52.